 -Sensitivity: 116 dB

-The industry standard Plastics One 3-wire OFC cable has a warm tonality, resulting from a slightly enhanced mid-bass, and rolled off upper treble.
+The industry standard Plastics One 3-wire OFC cable has a warm tonality, which primarily results from its rolled off upper treble, and lightly enhanced upper-bass.
 The midrange is linear, resulting in an overall neutral note size.
-While the mid-bass is warm and natural in tone, it doesn’t command a high level control.
+While the mid-bass is warm and natural in tone, it’s not particularly controlled.
 Accordingly, the loose bass results in a warmer stage structure.
 This affects the airiness of the stage as well as its transparency; especially since its top end does not extend very far.
 However, while the cable doesn’t perform very well when it comes to resolution and transparency, its warmer tone results in a fairly smooth and natural signature.